ThomasKrenn/putty_wo_registry/README.md

 You can use enviroment variables in config (like %SYSTEMROOT%) - string will be expanded via ExpandEnviromentString WinAPI function (user-specific variables are not supported yet).

-sessionsuffix and keysuffix are optional, defaults are empty.
+*sessionsuffix* and *keysuffix* are optional, defaults are empty.
 If set, every file has a suffix as defined (saved sessions via sessionsuffix and ssh host keys via keysuffix).
 Primary purpose is to avoid "*.com" files from names like ssh.domain.com.
 Both are limited to 15 characters.
 Warning: if you already have saved some sessions or ssh host keys and you change these suffixes, you have to manually rename (append them to) all files.
 The .conf file **must not** contain any spaces.

 Jumplist is new feature in Windows 7 supported by PuTTY 0.61.
 Because this PuTTY should be lightweight, if you do not set a path to a jumplist, none will be created.

-When PuTTY is checking ssh host key and it's not found in file but in registry, you can move/copy key to file (or of course do nothing).
+When PuTTY is checking ssh host key and it's not found in file but in registry, you can move/copy key to file (or do nothing).

-Pageant loads list of saved sessions from path set in putty.conf, defaults is ./sessions/packedSessionName - it works the same way as PuTTY (including keysuffix setting).
+Pageant loads a list of saved sessions from the path set in *putty.conf*, the default is ./sessions/packedSessionName - it works the same way as PuTTY (including *keysuffix* setting).

 ## Changed Files